In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 For more information on appropriate and adequate security measures, data subjects may contact EDPR through the contact means of their Data Protection Officer at dataprotection@edpr.com.

-In accordance with data protection regulations, the user has the right to:
+In accordance with data protection regulations, the data subject has the right to:

 • Rectify inaccurate or incomplete data.